 The hardest part of research or problem solving is getting started.
 One way to get started is by creating questions.
 When developing questions, it is helpful to think of as many questions as possible surrounding a topic.
 Here is one strategy to help develop questions.

-Here are some sample questions about this image of a hand holding a bird.
+Here are some sample questions about this image of an osprey in a marsh.

 Read these two articles:

 Use the Three Levels of Questions Word document or PDF to record your questions.
 You can apply this questioning technique to future research projects or to finding a solution to a problem.